 If share-based payment awards (replacement awards) are required to be exchanged for awards held by the acquiree's employees (acquiree's award), then all or a portion of the amount of the acquirer's replacement awards is included in measuring the purchase consideration in the business combinations.
-This determination is based on the market-based measure of the replacement awards compared with the market-based measure of the acquiree's awards and the extent to which the replacement awards relate to pre-combination service.
+This determination is based on the market-based measure of the replacement awards compared with the market-based measure of the replacement awards relate to pre-combination service.